tczekajlo/kube-consul-register/README.md

 - `node` - register service in agent which is running on the same node where service, as Consul Agent address is taken a name of node.

 ### Register source
-`kube-consul-register` as default watches PODs and converts information about them into Consul Services, as alternative you can use Kubernetes Services.
-In order to use Kubernetes Services as source of information you have to set value of `register_source` option on `service`, additionaly you have to add annotation into specific endpoint.
+`kube-consul-register` as default watches PODs and converts information about them into Consul Services, as alternative you can use Kubernetes Services or Endpoints.

+In order to use Kubernetes Endpoints as source of information you have to set value of `register_source` option on `endpoints`, additionally you have to add annotation into specific endpoint.

 ```
 # create service